What co-curricular activities do colleges like to see on an application?

 Variety and diversity

-“Achieving in a giving, sharing, making-life-better sort of way for a large group of people is pretty powerful, and in this day and age, that is more and more attractive, certainly to colleges,” says Mr. Stenger.
+“Achieving in a giving, sharing, making-life-better sort of way for a large group of people is pretty powerful, and in this day and age, that is more and more attractive, certainly to colleges,” said Mr. Stenger.

 When selecting co-curricular activities, try to explore a variety of interests, rather than focus solely on one.